Twice Baked Potatoes

 - Jalapeno Popper Mashed Potatoes

 - Creamy Potato Soup

 - 8 slices bacon

 - 1/2 teaspoon salt

 - 1/2 teaspoon pepper

-When potatoes are done allow them to cool for 10 minutes.
+- When potatoes are done allow them to cool for 10 minutes.
 Slice potatoes in half lengthwise and scoop the flesh into a large bowl leaving about 1/4 inch of flesh so the potato maintains it's shape; save skins.
 To the potato flesh add sour cream, butter, salt, pepper, 1/2 cup cheese, 1/2 the green onions, and milk (start adding 1/2 cup of milk but you may not need to add it all depending on the consistency you want.
 You don't want them too runny).
 Mix with a hand mixer until well blended and creamy.
 Spoon the mixture into the potato skins and place on a baking sheet.
 Top each with remaining cheese and bacon.
 If making ahead of time, refrigerate here.

 - Bake for another 15-20 minutes at 350 degrees.
 Add 10 minutes if you refrigerated ahead of time.
 Sprinkle with green onions and serve.